 - a stem cell transplant: this uses stem cells donated by a healthy person to replace the abnormal bone marrow and help kickstart a healthy blood-forming system

-Congenital amegakaryocytic thrombocytopenia is caused by a mutation in a gene called MPL.
+Congenital amegakaryocytic thrombocytopenia (CAMT) is caused by a mutation in a gene called MPL.
 This mutation can lead to problems with red and white blood cells and platelets, and also raises the risk of leukemia.
-Children with congenital amegakaryocytic thrombocytopenia can have bruising, bleeding, abnormal thumbs, and be shorter than their peers.
+Children with CAMT can have bruising, bleeding, abnormal thumbs, and be shorter than their peers.

-Children with Diamond-Blackfan anemia make small numbers of red blood cells.
+Children with Diamond-Blackfan anemia (DBA) make small numbers of red blood cells.
 Their white blood cell and platelet levels are typically normal.
 This disorder is caused by mutations in genes that govern a cell’s ability to produce certain proteins.
-People with Diamond-Blackfan anemia may have abnormal thumbs and be shorter than others their age.
+People with DBA may have abnormal thumbs and be shorter than others their age.

 Dyskeratosis congenita causes problems with white blood cells, red blood cells, and platelets.
 More than half of the children with dyskeratosis congenita have a mutation in genes known to cause this disorder.
 In the remainder of cases, the genetic mutations are unknown.
 In addition to blood tests and exams, we use a highly sensitive screening test called telomere length analysis to help make the diagnosis.
 Children with dyskeratosis congenita may have darkened areas on the skin or abnormal skin color, nail changes, white patches in the mouth, abnormal thumbs, and small eye size, and be shorter than their peers.